flaviobzs/flaviobzs/README.md

 I'm Flávio 🇧🇷, a Full-Stack softwarer developer <br/>
 Here you can see some my projects and some technologies (Typescript, Javascript, React, ReactNative, Gatsby, Graphql, Docker, Laravel, etc...) that I've knowledge

-Thanks for reading, and if you want talk with me:
+Thanks for reading, and if you want to talk with me:

 <ul>